 That sounds long but it takes me under a minute in and to get to view a file with the main time being carefully entering a pass phrase on a small onscreen keypad.

-This proved to be very easy and provides access to the internet via an Android smart phone - in my case a Samsung S3 Mini (GT-I8200N) with Android 4.2.2 although this should work with most phones and equal or higher versions of android.
-The phone needs an active internet connection which can be a mobile phone connection with Data enabled or a Wi-Fi connection.
-One might ask why bother in the case of a Wi-Fi connection, why not connect directly?
-It has obvious advantages if you are on a 'pay by time' connection as you can connect several machines as well as the phone which has been checked on a typical 'login connection' on a cruise ship.
-It also gives extra security in an internet cafe.
-In may cases the phone can be set up to log in automatically to a Sky or similar Wi-Fi connection.
-I have also found it useful to put the phone in an area with a good Wi-Fi signal (or mobile signal) when one has poor connections, ie the doorway or windows on a ship or our steel narrowboat.
+This proved to be very easy and provides access to the internet via an Android smart phone - in my case either a Samsung S3 Mini (GT-I8200N) with Android 4.2.2 or a Samsung S3 (GT-I9301I) with Android 4.4.2) although this should work with most phones and equal or higher versions of Android.
+The phone needs an active internet connection which can be a mobile phone connection with Data enabled or a Wifi connection.
+One might ask why bother in the case of a wifi connection, why not connect directly?
+It has obvious advantages if you are on a 'pay by time' connection as you can connect several machines as well as the phone and it also gives extra security in an internet cafe.
+In may cases the phone can be set up to log in automatically to a Sky or similar Wifi connection.

 First we need to set up and pair the Android Phone to the Computer